Leorasz/Leorasz/README.md

-- 👋 Hi, I’m @Leorasz
+Hi, my name is Leo Rasmussen
-- 👀 I’m interested in Artificial Intelligence and Automous Systems.
+I’m interested in AI and machine learning, math, computer engineering, and anything related to complex systems as a whole, like neuroscience and evolution.
-- 🌱 I’m currently learning more about Electrical Engineering.
+I’m currently an undergrad at CU Boulder majoring in Electrical Engineering.

 <!---
 Leorasz/Leorasz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.